getcarina/getcarina.com/_getting-started/002-getting-started-on-carina.md

 This tutorial shows you how to get your first containerized application up and running on Carina in a minimal amount of time.

 No prior knowledge of containers or Docker is necessary.
 This tutorial works on Linux, Mac, and Windows.

+**Note**: This guide uses the graphical user interface to create a cluster.
+To use the command line interface see [Getting started with the Carina CLI](/docs/getting-started/getting-started-carina-cli/).

 ### Sign up for Carina